junhong420/junhong_WAD_Assignment1/README.md

 ## **Instructions:**<br>

+1. Clone the repository to your own repository.<br>
-1. Create an `app.js` file for testing out the node module.<br>
+2. Create an `app.js` file for testing out the node module.<br>
-2. Copy the following codes below into the `app.js` that just created.
+3. Copy the following codes below into the `app.js` that just created.
 Description of the function is shown in the code below that are bulleted. <br>
-3. Start the node module by running `app.js`.<br>
+4. Start the node module by running `app.js`.<br>
-4. Type `node app.js` or `nodemon app.js` at the terminal to run, if you have `nodemon` installed.<br>
+5. Type `node app.js` or `nodemon app.js` at the terminal to run, if you have `nodemon` installed.<br>
-5. Then all the output will be shown after running the `app.js`.<br>
+6. Then all the output will be shown after running the `app.js`.<br>

 **Codes to copy and paste on `app.js`:**<br>